Editorial statute

 3. CORRECTIV must be named as a source by the respective media.

-4. Other media that wish to publish our stories as a follow-up must name
+4. Other media wishing to publish our stories subsequently must name CORRECTIV as the source.

-5. Under no circumstances may our texts be edited by other media in a
+5. Under no circumstances may our texts be edited by other media in a way that distorts their meaning.
+We format our texts (including long pieces) at least once to a 100-line piece.

 1. We do not see our work as competition to established media, but as complementary.